 Section 6

 Employees not admitted to any bar within the United States or its possessions will be granted administrative leave to sit for the bar examination one (1) time, including any necessary oral interviews.
-The Office will grant administrative leave to attend any resulting local bar admission ceremony including any related local travel time.
+The Office will grant up to eight (8) hours of administrative leave to attend any resulting bar admission ceremony (which is to include travel time).

-Employees who are required to take continuing legal or professional educational classes or ethics training in order to maintain a license or certification related to their position, will be granted administrative leave to attend such programs so long as the courses or classes are related to the duties of the employee’s position and only if programs offered by the Office do not satisfy the requirements of the profession.
+Employees who are required to take continuing legal or professional educational classes or ethics training in order to maintain a license or certification related to their position, will be granted administrative leave to attend such programs so long as the courses or classes are directly related to the duties of the employee’s position and only if programs offered by the Office do not satisfy the requirements of the profession.
 Under this provision, employees are limited to a total of twenty-four (24) hours of administrative leave per calendar year.
 Administrative leave may only be given for actual classroom time.
 Employees will not receive administrative leave for the purpose of studying for such classes or travel to or from such classes.
 [See Article 26 (Training), Section 4].

 Section 7

-An emergency absence of less than one (1) hour should be excused when the affected employee provides the Office with a reasonably acceptable explanation for the absence upon the employee’s arrival at the work unit.
-But, employees on a gliding work schedule as provided for in Article 5, Section 3 are entitled to no more than thirty (30) minutes of such administrative leave for an emergency absence.

-Section 8